-Join Aaron F. Ross for an in-depth discussion in this video Prepping a model for nHair, part of Creating Hair with Maya nHair.
+Join Aaron F. Ross for an in-depth discussion in this video Prepping a model for nHair, part of Maya: nHair.

 The first step in creating an Anhair simulation, is to prepare the model.
 And here of course we've got a character, and we want to apply hair onto that character's scalp.
 Now we could paint hair follicles, or we could select individual faces.
 From which the hair would then grow.
 However, it turns out that it's just actually better to make a duplicate object that only represents the scalp.
 And that will act as an emitter, that will cause the hair to grow outward.
 And we do this for a number of reasons, primarily because if we have a separate scalp emitter object then we can easily and automatically distribute follicles across that surface including passive follicles which calculate more quickly.